API Documentation

 1.1 Recommended: UseBasin + FormTrackr (Static Sites)

-For static sites deployed on platforms like Netlify or Vercel, we recommend using UseBasin as your primary form backend and spam filter, and then tracking only successful submissions in FormTrackr.
-This pattern gives you robust spam protection, email notifications, and a reliable delivery layer (UseBasin), while FormTrackr focuses on lead attribution and analytics.
+For static sites on Netlify or Vercel, use UseBasin as your primary form backend and spam filter.
+Track only successful submissions in FormTrackr.
+UseBasin handles spam protection and delivery; FormTrackr focuses on lead attribution and analytics.

 2. Session ID Management

 Generate a unique session ID when a user first visits your site and store it in localStorage.
-Reuse the same session ID for all form submissions during that session.
-This helps FormTrackr properly attribute multiple form submissions to the same user session.
+Reuse the same session ID for all form submissions during that session to ensure proper attribution.

 3. Capture Attribution Data